 Keiser’s husband, Mike Keiser, developed Bandon Dunes Golf Resorts, which Fortune magazine call the greatest rivals to those owned by Donald Trump.
 Keiser joined the Shirley Ryan AbilityLab Women’s Board and, along with Mike, donated $10 million to its capital campaign in 2016.
 Teach For America and Chicago’s Big Shoulders Fund received some of their significant philanthropic support for education support.
 They recently donated $500,000 to Bay Area Hospital, too.

 Keywell signed the The Giving Pledge with her husband, Brad Keywell, who founded Groupon, numerous other tech businesses, and Chicago Ideas Week.
 She’s the executive director of the Keywell Foundation, which is dedicated to “identifying and supporting the work of social innovators across the world who are developing scalable models that are tackling society’s most significant issues,” vice chair of OneGoal, and a board member of Chicago Council on Global Affairs and Jewish Women’s Foundation.

 18. Nancy Knowles

 Knowles is the former chairman of Knowles Electronics, president and treasurer of Knowles Foundation, and director of CellCeuticals Skin Care, Inc. She’s also a former board member of the Boy Scouts of America, Loyola University Medical Center and International Shakespeare Globe in London, England.
-Nancy gave $12 million to RIC/Shirley Ryan Ability Lab for Strength and Endurance and for a rooftop garden to be known as “Nancy’s Garden.”
+Knowles gave an eight-figure gift to Shirley Ryan Ability Lab for Strength and Endurance and for a rooftop garden to be known as “Nancy’s Garden.”
 She also gave record-setting gifts to Lyric Opera and Edward-Elmhurst Healthcare.

 19. Liz Lefkofsky